Enzo2602/Enzo2602/README.md

 ### Hi there 👋

+My name is Enzo, I'm from Argentina and I'm an SRE trainee

+    Currently working for DonWeb as a Technical Support Lv1

+Skills

+     Docker
+     Kubernetes
+     Azure
+     Terraform
+     Linux
+     Bash - Scripting
+     Agile-Scrum
+     Critical thinking
+     Decision-making and problem solving skills

 <!--
 **Enzo2602/Enzo2602** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.